ksonni/dotfiles/README.md

 Also contains files for other editors/utils which Neovim will ignore.

 ## Neovim
+- This setup has been designed to work with Neovim 0.11
 - Clone the repo to `~/.config/nvim` for Neovim to pick it up.

 ## Tmux